mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 Data visualization is a common task when working with numeric data.
 In a later chapter on Deep Learning, we will use two functions, the **relu** and **sigmoid** functions.
 Here we will use a few simple Hy language scripts to plot these functions.

 The Numpy library supports what is called "broadcasting" in Python.
-In the function **sigmoid** that we define in the following repl, we can pass either a single floating point number or a Numpy array as an argument.
+In the function **sigmoid** that we define in the following REPL, we can pass either a single floating point number or a Numpy array as an argument.
 When we pass a Numpy array, then the function **sigmoid** is applied to each element of the Numpy array:

 {lang="hylang",linenos=on}
 ~~~~~~~~